 Blow up a heart

-The reaction between the effervescent vitamin tablet and water produces carbon dioxide gas which fills the jar and then the balloon, causing it to inflate.
+The reaction between the effervescent vitamin tablet and water produces carbon dioxide gas, which fills the jar and then the balloon, causing it to inflate.

 Coloured Valentine Flowers

 Create pretty flowers for your Valentine with this super simple transpiration experiment.
 All you need to do is buy some white flowers and place them in a mixture of food colouring and water for a few hours.
-The petals will change colour as the coloured water travels up the stem into the petals!
+The petals change colour as the coloured water travels up the stem into the petals!

 Respiration Pizza